Posted on 09 February 2015

 In order to prevent unacceptable new stress on this already-vulnerable ecosystem, WWF is calling on the Australian government to ban all dumping of dredge spoil in the Great Barrier Reef World Heritage Site.

 Port expansion plans call for the dredging of approximately 51 million cubic metres of the ocean floor, enough seabed to fill up New York City’s Empire State Building 49 times.
-Much of that waste could be dumped in the Great Barrier Reef’s sensitive World Heritage waters, where it can cause damaging plumes of sediment that can drift for up to 80 kilometres.
+Without new laws to ban sea-dumping, much of that waste could be dumped in the Great Barrier Reef’s sensitive World Heritage waters, where it can cause damaging plumes of sediment that can drift for up to 80 kilometres.
 Dredging and dumping can smother corals and threaten the survival of endangered species like marine turtles.

 The coal industry globally appears to be in structural decline as renewable energy gains ground, the report says.
 “As a result, it is unlikely that all of the proposed coal ports will be needed.
 The damage to the reef, however, will have been made,” it says.

-“To protect the reef and to safeguard the 69,000 jobs it provides, the Australian government needs to legislate a ban on the dumping of dredge spoil in the entire Great Barrier Reef World Heritage Site,” said Dermot O’Gorman, CEO of WWF-Australia.
+“To protect the reef and to safeguard the 69,000 jobs it provides, the Australian government needs to work with the state of Queensland to legislate a ban on the dumping of dredge spoil in the entire Great Barrier Reef World Heritage Site,” said Dermot O’Gorman, CEO of WWF-Australia.
 “In addition, dredging should be minimized and greater efforts made to improve water quality.”

 If appropriate steps are not taken to reverse the reef’s decline, the area risks being listed as “in danger” by UNESCO.
 The status of port expansions and the Great Barrier Reef’s overall health could stir controversy at the June meeting of the World Heritage Committee in Bonn, Germany.